Last updated on March 20, 2026

 Yawgmoth, Thran Physician | Illustration by Mark Winters

-If we included all the special printings of cards, some sets like The Lost Caverns of Ixalan would be up over $2,000, with more than 500 different foils, Japanese alternate arts, special editions, etc. But it’s more interesting, I think, to get a snapshot of the base sets, so that we’re comparing apples to apples with the original sets from the 90s.
+If we included all the special printings of cards, some sets like Final Fantasy would be astronomical with tens of thousands with the serialized gold Chocobos alone and that doesn't account for foils, Japanese alternate arts, etc. But it’s more interesting, I think, to get a snapshot of the base sets.

-Of course, we knew what would be at the top, but I’ll bet you didn’t have Tenth Edition on your bingo card!
+Of course, we knew what would be the most expensive, but I’ll bet you didn’t have Jumpstart 2022 on your bingo card!

 Collectibles are incredibly volatile spaces to invest in, as anyone who was collecting comics in the 90s can tell you.
-So don’t take any of this as investment advice, please.
+So do not take any of this as investment advice, please.
 I myself do not do Magic finance stuff.
-It feels super risky.
-It looks great now with everything having gone up so steeply since 2019, but you know what they say about what goes up.
-It seems like someone bought a Beta Lotus in 2022 for around $80k, and I imagine there’s a lot of regret there!

 This is a fascinating snapshot into the collector’s markets and the price we put on nostalgia.
-There were a few surprises for me, but how about you?
-Any surprises?
-Let us know in the comments or on Discord!
+So, what surprised you?
+Let us know in the comments or on Draftsim's Discord!

-Sleeve those good cards, folks, and be sure to ditch any remaining rubber bands!
+Sleeve those good cards, folks, consider grading your best cards, and be sure to ditch any remaining rubber bands!

 Note: this post contains affiliate links.
 If you use these links to make a purchase, you’ll help Draftsim continue to provide awesome free articles and apps.